-Under the new General Data Protection Regulation (GDPR), organizations face astronomical fines for the most serious of infringements, such as failing to have consent to process customers’ data.
+Under the General Data Protection Regulation (GDPR), organizations face astronomical fines for the most serious of infringements, such as failing to have consent to process customers’ data.
+GDPR Compliance solutions need to be put into place.

 - 71% of UK companies fear they would go out of business